prettier/eslint-config-prettier/README.md

 - Some require special attention when writing code.
 The CLI helper tool warns you if any of those rules are enabled, but can’t tell if anything is problematic.
 - Some can cause problems if using [eslint-plugin-prettier] and `--fix`.

-For maximum ease of use, the special rules are disabled by default.
+For maximum ease of use, the special rules are disabled by default (provided that you include all needed things in `"extends"`).
 If you want them, you need to explicitly specify them in your ESLint config.

 ### [arrow-body-style] and [prefer-arrow-callback]